benzid-wael/github-searchers/README.md

 ![Architecture](doc/public/Architecture.jpg)

 When the user head to the website, the browser will download assets and start executing the javascript to initialize the app, which includes store initialization (step 1) and rehydaration, aka loading search history, (step 2).

 When the user initiate search request (step 3), the frontend will do the following:
- S4. check if we have a search result matching the request S5.
-If not, the frontend will hit the `/api/search` S6.
-The backend will check if the result is already cached S7.
-If nothing was found in the cache, the backend will fetch the result from Github (step 8) S9.
-Then, it will cache the result for future request (by default, the result will be cached for 2h) S10.
-The backend will process the result and return it to the frontend S11.
-Frontend will update the related store `user` or `repository` S12.
-Persist the store
+ 1. check if we have a search result matching the request (step 4)
+ 1. If not, the frontend will hit the `/api/search` (step 5)
+ 1. The backend will check if the result is already cached (step 6)
+ 1. If nothing was found in the cache (step 7), the backend will fetch the result from Github (step 8)
+ 1. Then, it will cache the result for future request.
+By default, the result will be cached for 2h (step 9)
+ 1. The backend will process the result and return it to the frontend (step 10)
+ 1. Frontend will update the related store `user` or `repository` (step 11)
+ 1. Persist the store (step 12)
- S13.
-Visualize the returned serach results by updating the `search` state
+ 1. Visualize the returned serach results by updating the `search` state (step 13)

 ### Backend
 The search api fetch results from github if and only if the result is not available in cache.
 This is achived by decorating the respective method with the `cache` decorator